 While some disorders are dropped from classification systems, others are modified, and occasionally, new problematic conditions are added.

-In recent years the mental health community has become increasingly interested in the impact that modern technology has on our lives -
+In recent years the mental health community has become increasingly interested in the impact that modern technology has on our lives - both positive and negative.

 On the positive side, technologies such as Skype, Facetime, and Facebook allow us to stay in contact with family and friends on the other side of the planet.
 Video conferencing may allow us to occasionally work from home.
 Having a Smartphone with GPS capabilities means that we will never get lost (or have to ask for directions) again!